HonorableAnomaly/Pokemon-Loader/README.md

 # Pokemon-Loader
- A Pokemon-themed loading animation that evolves
+A Pokemon-themed loading animation that evolves from basic through all known stages.

+It's evolving!